Taking iron supplements

 - Foods or drinks with caffeine

-- At least 2 hours should elapse between doses of these drugs and iron supplements.
+- Wait at least 2 hours between doses of these drugs and iron supplements.

 Constipation and diarrhea are very common.
 If constipation becomes a problem, take a stool softener such as docusate sodium (Colace).